michellekappl/Preprocessing_Pipeline_JuML/README.md

 ## Features
 Refer to the diagram below to see explanation of all preprocessing and vectorize functions.
 - **Text preprocessing:** prepare textual data for machine learning tasks.
+Preprocessing steps include:
-  - To be applied _before_ tokenization:
+  - applied *before* Tokenization:
+    - expansion of contractions
+    - masking of numbers
-    - noise removal
+    - noise removal (punctuation, special characters, phone numbers, e-mail addresses, ...)
-    - text standardization
+    - text standardization (lowercasing, remove ambiguous characters)
-    - contraction expansion
-    - number masking
-  - To be applied _after_ tokenization:
+  - applied *after* Tokenization:
+    - stopword removal
     - stemming
-    - stop word removal
+    - standardization of token encoding
 - **Tokenization:** Split text into words or characters.
-- **Vectorization:** Transform text into machine-learning-compatible vector representations.
+- **Vectorization:** Transform text into machine-learning-compatible vector representations
+  - one-hot encoding
-  - bag of n grams
+  - Bag of Words (BoW)
-  - bag of words
+  - Bag of N-Grams
-  - tf-Idf
-  - one hot encoding
+  - Term Frequency-Inverse Document Frequency (TF-IDF)

 ## API Structure
 The package provides a set of pipeline stages that can be chained together to preprocess text data.
 The pipeline stages are implemented as functions that take a `NlpPipe` or `TokenizedNlpPipe` struct as input and return a modified object of the same type.
 This makes it easy to build custom preprocessing pipelines by piping together the desired stages.